wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

 # Introduction to the Super Droplet Method (SDM) in SCALE-SDM

 ## What is SDM?
 The Super Droplet Method (SDM), introduced by Shima et al. in 2009, offers a novel Lagrangian approach to cloud microphysics simulations.
-Unlike traditional schemes, SDM tracks "super droplets," each representing a collection of real cloud particles with similar attributes.
+Unlike traditional schemes, SDM tracks "super droplets," each representing a collection of real particles (aerosols, cloud droplets and precipitation particles) with similar attributes.
 This method enables detailed simulations of microphysical processes such as condensation, evaporation, and coalescence, providing insights into cloud formation and precipitation dynamics.

 ## Integration with SCALE-SDM
 The SCALE (Scalable Computing for Advanced Library and Environment) library is developed with co-design by researchers of computational science and computer science, ensuring a robust and scalable platform for high-resolution atmospheric simulations (Nishizawa et al., 2015; Sato et al., 2015).
 For more information about SCALE and its features, visit the  [SCALE's official website](http://scale.aics.riken.jp/).
 The specific implementation of SDM into SCALE version 5.2.6 can be explored in the [SCALE version 5.2.6 archives](https://scale.riken.jp/archives/5.2.6/)